a7ul/blog/src/pages/graphql-auth/index.md

 # Summary

 GraphQL is a really powerful tool for building apis that are versionless and well documented.
 As we introduce more types and fields to our schema, we need to make sure that we do so in a secure way.
-The **@auth** directive in this post allows us to introduce security with to our schema with following characteristics:
+The **@auth** directive in this post allows us to introduce security to our schema with following characteristics:

 - **Declarative** - We can use our schema as a documentation and source of truth for authorization.
 - **Flexible** - Type and field permissions allows us to introduce RBAC with ease without sacrificing DX.